lirantal/npq/README.md

 npq install express
 ```

-`npq` will perform the following steps to sanity check the package is safe by employing syntactic heuristics and querying a CVE database:
+`npq` will perform the following steps to sanity check that the package is safe by employing syntactic heuristics and querying a CVE database:

-* Consult snyk.io database of publicly disclosed vulnerabilities to check if a vulnerability exists for this package and its version.
+* Consult the snyk.io database of publicly disclosed vulnerabilities to check if a vulnerability exists for this package and its version.
 * Package age on npm
 * Package download count as a popularity metric
 * Package has a README file
 * Package has pre/post install scripts

-If npq is prompted to continue with the install it simply handovers the actual package install job to the package manager (npm by default).
+If npq is prompted to continue with the install, it simply hands over the actual package install job to the package manager (npm by default).

-safely* - there's no guaranteed safety, a malicious or vulnerable package could still exist that has no disclosure published and passes npq's checks.
+safely* - there's no guaranteed safety; a malicious or vulnerable package could still exist that has no disclosure published and passes npq's checks.

 ## Install